DHTMLX/scheduler-docs/data/what_s_new.md

 ###Fixes

-- Fix incorrect position of events scheduled on Sat-Sun with `start_on_monday = false` in Month view
+- Fix incorrect position of events scheduled on Sat-Sun with `start_on_monday = false` in the Month view
-- Fix script error in scrollable timeline with the current time marker
+- Fix script error in a scrollable timeline with the current time marker
-- Fix incorrect argument value of `onYScaleClick` handler in the scrollable timeline after horizontal scroll
+- Fix incorrect argument value of the `onYScaleClick` handler in a scrollable timeline after horizontal scrolling
-- Fix bug that caused the scrollable timeline to be rendered empty until next refresh after reloading sections
+- Fix the bug that caused a scrollable timeline to be rendered empty until the next refresh after reloading sections
-- Fix bug with the scrollable timeline which caused some cells of Tree timeline folders not being rendered after horizontal scroll
+- Fix the bug with a scrollable timeline which caused some cells of Tree timeline folders not being rendered after horizontal scrolling
-- Fix unexpected behavior of event resize with `all_timed` extension, only the last event chunk should be resizeable
+- Fix unexpected behavior of event resize with the `all_timed` extension, only the last event chunk should be resizeable
-- Fix event disappearing during resize in `all_timed="short"` mode
+- Fix event disappearing during resize in the `all_timed="short"` mode

 5.1.1
 ------------